 - This fort was built during the Portuguese rule

-Further Read: Enjoy A Great New Year In Goa On A Budget In 2022
+Further Read: Enjoy A Great New Year In Goa On A Budget

 Isn’t it interesting to unveil the other side of Goa that is rarely known by party-lovers staying here?
 Witness the story of this beautiful place by planning a visit to the above-mentioned forts in Goa showcasing a mixed culture and architecture of Portuguese and local Maratha rulers.
 Plan a trip to Goa with TravelTriangle and get an exclusively customized itinerary drafted according to your preferences.